|Subchapter 4610 - Tours of Duty

 ||Since military leave may now be used in hour increments, employees are no longer required to revert to a standard tour of duty under the provisions of maxiflex (i.e., 5 8-hour days).|

-When excused absence is granted for tardiness because of hazardous weather conditions, the starting and ending times of an employee's scheduled tour of duty as documented will remain the same.
-For example, if the Washington, DC area announces an adjusted home departure, then excused absence may be granted from the employee's scheduled starting time up to the time of actual arrival.
-If an office closes early because of hazardous weather, an employee may be granted excused absence for the period of time remaining in his/her daily scheduled tour of duty.
+When Weather and Safety Leave (WSL) (TC 66) is granted because of hazardous weather conditions, the starting and ending times of an employee's scheduled tour of duty as documented will remain the same.
+For example, if the Washington, DC area announces a delayed arrival, then WSL may be granted from the employee's scheduled starting time up to the designated arrival time.
+If an office closes early because of hazardous weather, an employee may be granted WSL for the period of time remaining in his/her daily scheduled tour of duty.
+Teleworkers are granted WSL for the commute time home.
+Upon arrival home they are expected to telework until the end of the regularly scheduled tour or take leave.

 For additional information on emergency dismissal, see Subchapter 4630, Absence and Leave, Section D.

-If an office is closed for the entire day because of hazardous weather, an employee is granted excused absence (TC 66) for the scheduled number of hours for that day.
+If an office is closed for the entire day because of hazardous weather:

 For additional information on closures due to hazardous weather, see Human Resources Desk Guide Subchapter 4630, Section D.